azamated/devops-school-exercises/L13 AWS/Readme.md

 Task: Using Ansible build two instances in AWS.
 Once instance should build the project and pack a war artifact into a docker image.
-Another instance shall run a docker conteiner with the image built in the first instance.
+Another instance shall run a docker container with the image built in the first instance.

--  Prerequisites:
+-  Prerequisites for a local machine:
  |__ Ansible 2.9
  |__ Python
  |__ Pyhton-pip